Exercise addiction: Assessment

-When Exercise Addiction and Personality Disorders Coexist
+When exercise addiction and personality disorders coexist

 Common co-occurring disorders are prominent in that they can mask exercise addiction and/or complicate treatments for many patients.
 Eating disorders and Impulse Control Disorder, like many other anxiety disorders, can oftentimes be disguised as exercise addiction and are maintained primarily by negative reinforcement through anxiety reduction.
 Addictive behavior, more commonly described as impulsivity, consists of jerky, rapid and unplanned responses to external or internal stimuli.
 Impulsive behavior can result in many negative consequences and is intuitively driven by a desired end-goal of a positive reward, similar to the one received after a good workout.

 Eating disorders are the most common co-occurring disorder with exercise addiction, with 39–48% of people suffering from both.
 For some, the primary motivation for exercise is extreme weight, which has been given a special name: anorexia athletica.
 When exercise addiction and eating disorders co-occur for many trying to bulk up, only one problem will be treated which raises an alarming concern.
 Often the eating disorder, which is also the more-known and apparent disorder, is the primary focus of treatment and the secondary exercise addiction is disguised and often tossed aside.
-Despite a healthier, now improved relationship to food and one’s appetite, the individual will still not gain any additional weight, and thus leads to a repetitive cycle that is managed through a more potent exercise regimen.
+Despite a healthier, now improved relationship to food and one's appetite, the individual will still not gain any additional weight, and thus leads to a repetitive cycle that is managed through a more potent exercise regimen.